hwalters361/Text-to-Speech-WebSocket-Integration/README.md

 #### Decisions/Tradeoffs

-I used Express instead of WebSocket, and I did not see websocket was requested until I was so far deep in this project that I could no longer change it.
-I tried to stay true to the 10 hour limit but I definitely went over.
+I used Express instead of websocket.
 One API call is made per transcript submitted.
+In the future I'd like to change this to use websocket and keep an open channel of communciation.

 I only wrote tests for `TTS.ts`, although I tried to write tests for `app.ts` but was having issues with the supertest package, which is what I was using to test.